 This catalog lists academic degree requirements, course descriptions, academic policies and procedures as well as information on our student services, transfer options, and financial information.
-For additional information on academic policies and procedures please remember to visit the website.
+All academic policies and procedures are subject to amendment.
+Please refer to the College Policy Website (https://bergen.edu/about-us/college-policies/) for the official, most recent version.